noigroup logo

 ‘Up to 1 in 4 women have persistent pelvic pain, and almost every woman has experienced pain during menstruation’.

 Now, it’s not just that it hurts, and we would like the hurting to stop.
-It’s how that hurting effects life.
+It’s how that hurting affects life.
 The hidden effect that pelvic pain has on work, social activities, relationships and intimacy for starters.
 This is not easy information to capture, and until now, there was no quick screening tool to gather this specific, and potentially delicate data.
 Luckily there are some researchers with their eye set on finding these solutions.

 The Pelvic Pain Impact Questionnaire (PPIQ)

 Chalmers et al. (2017) have produced and tested the Pelvic Pain Impact Questionnaire (PPIQ) in this article.
 The questionnaire aims to provide an individualised glimpse into the life impact of pelvic pain.
-Importantly it takes into account not just the clinician’s, but also the patient’s perspective in what constitutes quality of life.
+Importantly it takes into account not just the clinician’s, but also the patient’s perspective on what constitutes quality of life.

 To figure out the impact of pelvic pain on life Chalmers et al. conducted an eDelphi study.
 389 women were asked 52 statements and here are the top 5 concerns (for the full list of the top 25 see the appendix):